 In addition to these field schools supervised by UW–Madison faculty, many of our undergraduates attend field school programs offered by other universities.
 If you plan to participate in an archaeology field school run by a school other than UW–Madison, you should investigate beforehand whether you will get credit for it.

 - Review information about course equivalency online.
-See above under Study Abroad for the information required on a Course Equivalency Request.
+See this link for the information required on a Course Equivalency Request.
 For a Course Equivalency Request, you must provide the following information:

 - the number of classroom contact hours each week and whether the course is a semester or year-long course.